 How Does Exhaust Gas Recirculation Work?

-Exhaust gas recirculation (EGR) is a key emissions-control technology used in modern vehicle engines.
-By returning a portion of an engine’s exhaust gas back into its intake, it’s possible to significantly reduce both unburned hydrocarbon and carbon monoxide emissions.
+Exhaust gas recirculation (EGR) is a key emissions-control technology used in modern vehicle engines and forms part of the overall EGR system.
+By returning a portion of an engine’s exhaust gas back into its intake, it’s possible to significantly reduce both unburned hydrocarbon and carbon monoxide emissions using proven exhaust gas recirculation solutions..

-This process not only results in cleaner air but also allows vehicles to meet increasingly strict emission regulations while delivering fuel economy improvements that help save drivers fuel costs—especially over long distances!
+This exhaust gas recirculation process not only results in cleaner air but also allows vehicles to meet increasingly strict emission regulations while delivering fuel economy improvements that help save drivers fuel costs—especially over long distances—especially over long distances.

 However, there are some downsides to using EGR that consumers should be aware of before purchasing an automobile or light truck with an engine featuring exhaust gas recirculation technology.